JanHendrikVanHeusden/Sudoku/README.md

 As this aims to be a coding exercise rather than the ultimate Sudoku solver project, I leave this for now, as there are several other coding techniques I'd like to explore!

 #### What will be next?
-* Instead of focussing on solving algorithms, the next thing will be applying asynchronous solution executiong by using **coroutines**, I'm really excited by the possibilities Kotlin offers here.
+* Instead of focussing on solving algorithms, the next thing might be applying asynchronous solution executiong by using **coroutines**, I'm really excited by the possibilities Kotlin offers here.

 * I'm sorry to state that the solving part is not unit tested yet (despite my wish to have everything 100% covered).
 But I'd like to try out other things first, so the unit testing of the solving part (which is not finished yet anyhow) is postponed for now